volterraedge/terraform-provider-volterra/docs/resources/volterra_fleet.md

   }
   // One of the arguments from this list "logs_streaming_disabled log_receiver" must be set logs_streaming_disabled = true
-  // One of the arguments from this list "storage_class_list default_storage_class" must be set default_storage_class = true
+  // One of the arguments from this list "default_storage_class storage_class_list" must be set default_storage_class = true

   // One of the arguments from this list "no_storage_device storage_device_list" must be set